 T-bone accidents are one of the most common types of collisions that occur on Kentucky roadways.
 Unfortunately, these incidents can lead to significant injuries and extensive property damage.
 It is crucial to determine liability in the aftermath of these incidences so individuals can recover compensation for their losses.
 Here, we want to examine some T-bone accident scenarios and explore possible liability.

 Determining fault in the T-bone collision is not always easy.
 In the aftermath of a rear-end collision, we can typically point to the rear vehicle and say they were likely at fault.
 However, T-bone collisions occur in a wide variety of ways throughout Kentucky, and determining liability will depend on examining every situation on a case-by-case basis.
-Determining fault in a car accident is crucial so that injury and property damage expenses are paid.
+Determining fault in a Louisville car accident claim is crucial so that injury and property damage expenses are paid.

 We should examine some of the most common ways that T-bone collisions occur in Kentucky in order to look at particular fault scenarios.
 We could see: